AguaClara/Fluoride-Auto/Spring 2019/Fluoride-Auto-Spring-2019-Report.md

 <div style = "text-align:left">

-In the S
-ummer of 2018, the team ran experiments to measure the effluent concentrations of fluoride for different concentrations of PACl to construct an adsorption model, which could be used to predict the PACl dosage required for a desired effluent fluoride concentration and would generate an adsorption density value for the mass of fluoride adsorbed (W).
+In the Summer of 2018, the team ran experiments to measure the effluent concentrations of fluoride for different concentrations of PACl to construct an adsorption model, which could be used to predict the PACl dosage required for a desired effluent fluoride concentration and would generate an adsorption density value for the mass of fluoride adsorbed (W).
 The WHO standard for fluoride levels is 1.5 $\mathrm{\frac{mg}{L}}$, which is the desired effluent fluoride concentration.
 Therefore, the model would calculate a range of uptake values that would result in the target effluent concentration.
 In addition, the model would provide a way to calculate the PACl dosage required to treat an initial fluoride concentration given a range of W values.

 The findings of the Summer 2018 team showed that the reactor would clog due to insufficient shear to break down the PACl flocs, which then caused the bed to fluidize.
 This result indicates that, for an excessive PACl dosage, a second reactor would be necessary to decrease the maximum concentration of PACl needed to run the system.